Early Years Educator Level 3

 - Being team-focused – work effectively with colleagues and other professionals and support the learning and development of others through mentoring and sharing of professional expertise and experience.

-- Working practice take into account fundamental British values including democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+- Working practice takes into account fundamental British values including democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 Knows and understands:

 - The expected patterns of children’s development from birth to 5 years, and have an understanding of further development from age 5 to 7.